awslabs/aws-sdk-ios-samples/Polly-Sample/Swift/README.md

 		More information on AWS IAM roles and policies can be found [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html).
 More information on Amazon Polly policies can be found [here](http://docs.aws.amazon.com/polly/latest/dg/using-identity-based-policies.html).

-		**Note**: To keep this example simple it makes use of unauthenticated users in the identity pool.
+		**‼️IMPORTANT‼️**: To keep this example simple it makes use of unauthenticated users in the identity pool.
 This can be used for getting started and prototypes but unauthenticated users should typically only be given read-only permissions in production applications.
+Please ensure your users have proper permissions in production applications!
 More information on Cognito identity pools including the Cognito developer guide can be found [here](http://aws.amazon.com/cognito/).

 1. Open `PollySample.xcworkspace`.